Filming at Home

 - If you have loads of information to record you can download free teleprompter apps which will help if there’s too much to otherwise remember!
 These have become more useful to us in professional applications too.

 - Find a quiet, isolated room with plenty of daylight through windows.
-The brighter your space is, the better the quality of your video will be and if you’re separated from any distractions you’ll have a much easier time making your video.
+When filming video at home, the brighter your space is, the better the quality of your end product will be and if you’re separated from any distractions you’ll have a much easier time making your video.
 This might be easier said than done if you’re juggling 3 kids and a cat, however 🙂

 - Get the settings right from the start.
-Each camera or cameraphone will have their own ideal settings, so while we can’t go through each model here, suffice to say that you should make sure that you’ve set yourself up for the highest quality before you start.
+Each camera or cameraphone will have their own ideal settings, so while we can’t go through each model here, suffice to say that you should make sure that you’ve set yourself up for the highest quality before you start any filming at home.

 - If you are recording by phone, one thing that’s easy to forget is making sure that you have enough storage space left – as you don’t want to run out half way through!
 The higher the quality that you film in, the faster your space will get eaten up.